poblabs/weewx-belchertown/README.md

 ### MQTT Brokers

+#### Install your own MQTT Broker
+If you want to run your own MQTT broker, you can [follow these instructions that I've put together](https://obrienlabs.net/how-to-setup-your-own-mqtt-broker/).

+#### Use a Public Broker
 These public brokers have been tested as working.
 If you have others to add the to the list, let me know.

 * [test.mosquitto.org](http://test.mosquitto.org)